petewhartnett/java-data-structures-and-algorithms/README.md

-# Count-edge - Code challenge
+# Depth First Search - Code challenge
 <!-- Short summary or background information -->
 For todays lab we had to create a function that performs a depth first search of a graph.

 ## Challenge
 <!-- Description of the challenge -->